Steve Selvin

-Steve Selvin (born 1941) is an American statistician who is a professor emeritus of biostatistics at the University of California, Berkeley.
+Steve Selvin (born 1941) is an American statistician and professor emeritus of biostatistics at the University of California, Berkeley.

-Selvin joined the faculty of the School of Public Health at UC Berkeley in 1972 and in 1977 he became the head of its biostatistics division.
-As the head of Undergraduate Management Committee he was instrumental in the development of the school's undergraduate program.
-In addition to his work at UC Berkeley he also served from 1990 to 1998 as an adjunct professor of epidemiology at the University of Michigan and since 2005 as a professor of biostatistics at the Johns Hopkins University in Baltimore.
+Selvin joined the faculty of the School of Public Health at UC Berkeley in 1972, and in 1977, he became the head of its biostatistics division.
+As the head of the Undergraduate Management Committee, he was instrumental in developing the school's undergraduate program.
+In addition to his work at UC Berkeley, he also served from 1990 to 1998 as an adjunct professor of epidemiology at the University of Michigan and since 2005 as a professor of biostatistics at the Johns Hopkins University in Baltimore.

 UC Berkeley bestowed several awards on Selvin for his achievements in teaching.
 He received the Berkeley Distinguished Teaching Award in 1983 and the School of Public Health Distinguished Teaching Award in 1998.
-In 2011 at the age of 70 he was awarded a Berkeley Citation.
+In 2011, at 70, he was awarded a Berkeley Citation.
 Selvin published over 200 papers and authored several textbooks in the fields of biostatistics and epidemiology.